muzkkir/CTFFriday_2020_July_W1/README.md

 <kbd>![alt text](images/61.png)</kbd>

 Interestingly, I can only use the find command as a superuser.
 So, I research on the web about the "find" command to get superuser privilege on the web.

 <kbd>![alt text](images/69.png)</kbd>

 > & Finally found something useful on "https://www.andreafortuna.org/2018/05/16/exploiting-sudo-for-linux-privilege-escalation/" Domain.
+At this point, you can notice that the user can run any command through find command.
+Therefore we got root access by executing below commands.

 <kbd>![alt text](images/68.png)</kbd>